Uttar Pradesh Reorganisation Act, 2000

 Uttar Pradesh Reorganisation Act, 2000 is an Act of the Parliament of India enacted in 2000 for creation of the state of Uttarakhand, then tentatively named Uttaranchal, out of Uttar Pradesh.
-The law was introduced by NDA government headed by then PM Atal Bihari Vajpayee to fulfil their election promise.
+The law was introduced by NDA government headed by PM Atal Bihari Vajpayee to fulfil an election promise.
 Then President Kocheril Raman Narayanan signed the bill on 1 August 2000 and on 9 November 2000 Uttarakhand became the 27th state of the Republic of India.

+Resulting changes

+In addition, the Uttarakhand High Court was set up under the 2000 Act.